PrinceMwenye/Fitness-App/README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
+├── account                  # Folder for account related HTML files
+    ├── login.html           # login HTML file, this is where the user log in or sign up ├── preferences.html     # preferences HTML file, this is where user sets up preferences for their workout ├── preferences-continuation.html    # continuation to preferences HTML file └── settings.html        # settings HTML file where user can change their preferences

 ├── images                   # Folder for images
     ├── workoutImages            # Folder for exercise gifs and workouts images ├── chestGifs                # Folder for chest exercise gifs